 ⚖️ What Is Bail?

-Bail is the dollar amount a judge sets to let you out of jail while your case is pending.
+Bail is the monetary amount set by the court as a condition of pretrial release.
 It’s a financial promise that you’ll come back to court as required.

 If you appear at all court dates, your bail may later be refunded (minus any court costs or restitution).
 If you fail to appear, you forfeit the entire amount and a warrant is issued for your arrest.